zkemail/ether-email-auth/README.md

 You can deploy the prover server either on your local machine or [Modal instances](https://modal.com/).

 ### Security Notes
-Our SDK only performs the authorization and authentication of the email-auth message.
+Our SDK only performs the verification of the email-auth message.
 **You have a responsibility to ensure security and privacy in your application.**

 Here, we present a list of security requirements that you should check.